renu9621/Sales-Analysis-Project/README.md

 1. Orders were highest on weekends, Fridays/Saturdays and maximum orders were from the month of January and July.
 2. Classic category contributes to maximum sales and total orders whereas large size pizza contributes to maximum sales.
 3. The Thai chicken pizza contibutes to maximum revenue whereas classic deluxe pizza contributes to maximum total quantity and total orders.
-4. The Brie Carre Pizza contributes to minimum revenue, toal quantity and total orders.
+4. The Brie Carre Pizza minimum contribution to revenue, toal quantity and total orders.